kaleabendrias/kaleabendrias/README.md

 ## Projects Developed by Me

+- [Blogging site](https://blogify-kaleabendrias-projects.vercel.app/) - A platform for writers and readers to share their voices and connect, featuring user profiles, Edit, Delete, Google Auth.
+Built with NextJs + MongoDB.

+- [Travel Kenya](https://travel-kenya-mauve.vercel.app/) - Explore the beauty of Kenya through this travel site.
+Built with React + NodeJs + MongoDB.

 - [Blogging Site](https://blogging-site-ts14.vercel.app) - A platform for sharing and reading blog posts.

-- [Travel Kenya](https://travel-kenya-mauve.vercel.app/) - Explore the beauty of Kenya through this travel site.